Book Online

 Lost crowns

-We can usually re-cement a crown depending on the reason it has become dislodged.
+We can usually re-cement a crown depending on why it has become dislodged.

 Fractured dentures